 We leverage our vertically integrated platform and cost-efficient manufacturing capabilities in China to produce high quality products at competitive costs.
 Our solar cell and silicon wafer operations support our solar module production.
-As of December 31, 2017, we had an integrated annual capacity of 8.0 GW for silicon wafers, 5.0 GW for solar cells and 8.0 GW for solar modules.
-Our manufacturing facilities are primarily located in Jiangxi Province, Zhejiang Province and Xinjiang Uygur Autonomous Region of China and Penang of Malaysia providing convenient and timely access to key resources and suppliers.
+As of December 31, 2018, we had an integrated annual capacity of 9.7 GW for silicon wafers (including 5.7 GW for mono wafers, which we have been investing since 2016, and 4.0 GW for poly wafers), 7.0 GW for solar cells and 10.8 GW for solar modules.
+Our manufacturing facilities are primarily located in Jiangxi Province, Zhejiang Province and Xinjiang Uygur Autonomous Region of China as well as Jacksonville, Florida of the United States and Penang of Malaysia providing convenient and timely access to key resources and suppliers.

-The following table sets forth our annual production capacity by solar products and by geographies as of December 31, 2017:
+The following table sets forth our annual production capacity by solar products and by geographies as of December 31, 2018:

-As of December 31, 2017
+As of December 31, 2018

+United

-China Malaysia Portugal Total
+China Malaysia States Total

 (GW)

-Solar modules 6.66 1.3 0.04 8.0
+Solar modules 8.1 2.3 0.4 10.8

-Solar cells 3.0 2.0 5.0
+Solar cells 3.7 3.3 - 7.0

-Silicon wafers 8.0 8.0
+Silicon wafers 9.7 - - 9.7

+- Mono wafers 5.7 - - 5.7

+- Poly wafers 4.0 - - 4.0